Account

 8. Home office expenses

 Do you have a separate home office or use a dedicated space in your home to work on your business?
 If so, deducting qualified home office expenses could help lower your tax bill.
-You may be able to deduct a portion of your mortgage payment (including principal and mortgage interest paid) or rent, property taxes, utilities, maintenance costs, and more.
+You may be able to deduct a portion of your mortgage payment or rent, property taxes, utilities, maintenance costs, and more.

 There are two options for claiming this deduction.
-The simplified version provides a fixed deduction of $5 per square foot of your home used regularly and exclusively for business purposes, up to 300 square feet.
-The other option requires you to determine what percentage of your overall home’s square footage is used exclusively and regularly for your self-employment.
+The simplified version provides a fixed deduction per square foot of your home used regularly and exclusively for business purposes, up to a maximum allowed by the IRS.
+The other option requires you to determine what percentage of your overall home’s square footage is used exclusively and regularly for your business.
 For example, if you use 7 percent of your home for your business, then you may be able to deduct 7 percent of the expenses identified above.
-This option requires greater record-keeping and work at tax time but may provide a higher tax deduction.
+This option requires greater record-keeping but may provide a higher deduction.

 9. Office rent